Welcome!

 Why should I take part in the study?

 The more voices we hear, the better this research study will be.
-We know that each tenant’s experience of the Social Housing Decarbonisation Fund is unique, and your views are therefore very important to us.
+We know that each tenant’s or resident’s experience of the Social Housing Decarbonisation Fund is unique, and your views are therefore very important to us.
+What we find out is used to inform policy and make a difference to the lives of tenants and residents in England.

-Some tenants will also be invited to take part in a follow-up one-to-one interview.
-These tenants will receive an additional £40 Amazon voucher for completing an interview.
+You may also be invited to take part in a follow-up group interview.
+Those who take part in a follow-up interview will receive an additional £50 shopping voucher.

 Do I have to take part in the study?

-It’s totally up to you to take part in this research study, but your views will help to make this study even better.
+Taking part is voluntary and you do not have to answer any questions you don’t want to.
+It’s up to you to take part in this research study, but we hope you will as your views will help to make this study even better.
 See “Why should I take part in the study”?

 I have received an invitation letter asking me to complete a survey.
 What should I do?

-Please either scan the QR code in your invitation letter or go to our website at www.SHDFsurvey@iffresearch.com to take part in the survey.
-You will be asked to enter your unique reference number to begin which is shown in the top right of your letter.
+Please either scan the QR code in your invitation letter or go to our website at www.iffresearch.com/shdfpost to take part in the survey.
+To begin the survey, you will be asked to enter your unique reference number which is shown in the top right of your letter.

-What should I do if I haven’t received my Amazon voucher?
+What should I do if I haven’t received my shopping voucher?

 How have IFF Research got my contact details?

-All tenants will be asked to complete a survey and some tenants will also be invited to take part in a follow-up one-to-one interview.
+You will be asked to complete a survey and some tenants and residents will also be invited to take part in a follow-up group interview.

 • Understanding how you heat your home, for example: how easy or difficult you find keeping your home warm?

-• Your experience of having insulation or other energy efficiency measures installed in your home, for example: how satisfied are you with the work that was carried out?
-How did your landlord or Housing Association keep you updated on the works?
+• Your experience of having insulation or other energy saving measures installed in your home, for example: how satisfied are you with the work that was carried out?

-• The impact of having these works carried out in your home / development, for example: how has the work impacted the way you heat your home?
+• The impact of having energy saving measures carried out in your home / development, for example: how has the work impacted the way you heat your home?
+Has it made it cheaper to heat your home?

 How long will the survey take to complete?

-The survey should take 20 minutes to complete.
+The survey should take between 5 and 10 minutes to complete.

 How will my responses be stored?

-All data will be held securely within IFF Research’s secure drives and will be retained for 3 months after the end of the research study, i.e. until March 2026, and then destroyed.
+All data will be held securely within IFF Research’s secure drives and will be retained for 3 months after the end of the research study, i.e. until November 2026, and then securely destroyed.

 More about our data protection can be found here: Privacy policy | IFF Research